 Hicks Creek Natural Stream Channel Design Project

-The Hicks Creek watershed includes approximately 3.9 square miles of land contained within portion of Exeter Borough and Exeter Township in Luzerne County’s Ridge and Valley physiographic province.
-Hicks Creek and its tributaries include an estimated 6.5 miles of streams, before joining with the Susquehanna River in the Borough of Exeter.
-The Hicks Creek watershed can easily be divided into essentially two characteristically different watersheds.
-The upper portion of the watershed, upstream of Slocum Avenue, in Exeter Borough, remains mostly undisturbed and nearly 60% is wooded.
-The area is largely undeveloped with single-family residential development sporadically occurring along the main thoroughfares of Schooley Avenue and Searfoss Lane.
+The Hicks Creek watershed includes approximately 3.9 square miles of land, contained within portions of Exeter Borough and Exeter Township, Luzerne County, PA.
+Hicks Creek and its tributaries include approximately 6.5 miles of stream, before joining with the Susquehanna River in Exeter Borough.
+The Hicks Creek watershed can be divided into two characteristically different sub-watersheds.
+The upper portion of the watershed, upstream of Slocum Avenue in Exeter Borough, remains mostly undisturbed and nearly 60% is wooded.
+The area is largely undeveloped with single-family residential development sporadically occurring along Schooley Avenue and Searfoss Lane.
 Steep valley walls characterize the area upstream of Slocum Avenue with a moderate to steep valley floor.
-The stream channel itself drops approximately 800’ over 2.4 miles above this point.
-There is a significant portion of the Hicks Creek that experiences stream flow loss midway down the Wyoming Valley at a point where previous anthracite strip mining activities has occurred and where significant alterations to the stream have occurred since the 1940s and 1950s.
-The watershed portion below Slocum Avenue where Hicks Creek enters the valley floor, is in striking contrast where the stream slope is very flat and the channel itself drops only around 60’ over a 2.4 mile reach before emptying into the Susquehanna River.
-Nearly 20% of the lower portion of the watershed are developing areas.
+The stream channel itself drops approximately 800 feet over 2.4 miles above this point.
+There is a significant portion of the Hicks Creek that experiences stream flow loss midway down the Wyoming Valley at a point where previous Anthracite strip mining activities significantly altered the stream since the 1940s and 1950s.
+The lower portion of the watershed, below Slocum Avenue, where Hicks Creek enters the valley floor, is in striking contrast with the upper watershed.
+The stream slope is very flat and the channel itself drops only about 60 feet over 2.4 miles before emptying into the Susquehanna River.
+Nearly 20% of the lower portion of the watershed is developed area.

-To protect Exeter Township and Exeter Borough from rising flood waters of the Susquehanna River, a levee was erected at the mouth of Hicks Creek during the 1950s by the US Army Corps of Engineers (USACE) to provide flood protection to the residents of the Wyoming Valley.
-Another channel improvement project was competed by the PA DER in 1982.
-Yet the PA DEP completed another flood protection project in 2003, which included the construction of a debris basin just upstream of Slocum Avenue, channel improvements between Slocum Avenue and Sturmer Street, the construction of a widened channel cross-section, deepening of a settling basin for the fine sediment particles to settle and prevent siltation from being conveyed to the downstream portions of Hicks Creek, some minor upstream work such as gabion baskets and hard armoring along sections of stream banks and a maintenance access ramp to provide access for future sediment removal.
+To protect Exeter Township and Exeter Borough from rising flood waters of the Susquehanna River, a levee was erected at the mouth of Hicks Creek in the 1950s by the U.S. Army Corps of Engineers.
+Another channel improvement project was completed by the PA DEP in 1982 and then completed another flood protection project in 2003.
+The flood protection project included the construction of a debris basin just upstream of Slocum Avenue, channel improvements between Slocum Avenue and Sturmer Street, the construction of a widened channel cross-section, deepening of a settling basin for the fine sediment to settle and prevent sedimentation conveyance to the downstream portions of Hicks Creek, the installation of gabion baskets and hard-armoring along upstream banks, and a maintenance access ramp to provide access for future sediment removal.